sagarnildass/Robotics_Nanodegree/Project_1_RoboND-Rover-Project/README.md

 1. Go backwards after picking up a rock so Rover has more navigable terrain to decide where to go next.
 2. Go alongside the mountain/obstacle when at big open space to ensure more thorough exploration.
+3. Speed up the Rover to allow faster exploration
+4. Close those regions of the map where it has already been to, located and collected all samples which are present and hasn't missed collecting a single sample.
-3. Avoid running into rocks that are in the middle of an open space by taking into account of obstacles angles when deciding steer.
+5. Avoid running into rocks that are in the middle of an open space by taking into account of obstacles angles when deciding steer.
-4. Speed up the Rover to allow faster exploration
-5. Dynamically adjust the color threshold used to determine rocks so as to take into account the lighting effects on rocks
-6. Have a record of where Rover has been to and hasn't so it can explore more thoroughly.
-7. More clever ways to get unstuck in different situations.
-8. etc.
+6. After it has picked up all the rocks, make it go to the starting position using some search algorithm like A* search.